-What to do with VIA Rail?
+What to do with Via Rail?
 Ottawa weighs multibillion-dollar boost to passenger rail

 The billions in spending would not produce high-speed bullet trains that are common in Europe and Asia and that will soon be in place in parts of Africa.
 Rather, high-frequency rail describes newly-built, traditional trains that run much more frequently and reliably at a top speed of about 177 km/hr.
 That has disappointed advocates who want to see full high-speed rail, an option that was recently recommended for the Toronto-to-Windsor corridor in a report for the Ontario government.
 That proposal in May from former federal transport minister David Collenette called for trains that would reach speeds of up to 250 km/hr.
 Even higher speeds are possible.
 A Japan Railway train reached 603 km/hr on a test track in 2016, setting a world record.

-New details of the plan include a map of the proposed route in which a dedicated rail line would run from Quebec City, north of the St. Lawrence River through Trois-Rivières to Montreal, then on to Ottawa, and through Eastern Ontario to Smith Falls, Sharbot Lake, Tweed, Peterborough and Toronto.
+New details of the plan include a map of the proposed route in which a dedicated rail line would run from Quebec City, north of the St. Lawrence River through Trois-Rivières to Montreal, then on to Ottawa, and through Eastern Ontario to Smiths Falls, Sharbot Lake, Tweed, Peterborough and Toronto.

 VIA Rail's High Frequency Rail